bigcommerce/dev-docs/docs/api-docs/provider-apis/tax/overview.md

 Tax providers are required to build a BigCommerce [single-click app](https://developer.bigcommerce.com/api-docs/apps/guide/types#single-click) in order to utilise the Tax Provider API to provide tax estimates and submit tax documents.
 A BigCommerce single-click app provides many benefits, for example, it enables tax providers to promote their solution in the BigCommerce apps marketplace, ask for merchant authorisation of API scopes during app install, as well as enable configuration of tax provider settings via an iFrame in the BigCommerce control panel.

-Review our [introduction to building apps](https://developer.bigcommerce.com/api-docs/apps/guide/intro) guide and use the sidebar to explore topics including but not limited to; types of apps, managing apps in the dev portal, implementing OAuth and designing the UI.
+Review our [introduction to building apps](https://developer.bigcommerce.com/api-docs/apps/guide/intro) guide and use the sidebar to explore topics including: types of apps, managing apps in the dev portal, implementing OAuth, and designing the UI.

 Make sure to also review our [app development best practices](https://developer.bigcommerce.com/api-docs/apps/guide/best-practices) for some tips.

 ## Installing the app

-Once the merchant clicks **Install** on a tax providers single-click app, it's essential the app successfully handles the OAuth flow before moving onto the next step of establishing a connection with the Tax Provider API.
+Once the merchant clicks **Install** on a tax providers single-click app, it's essential the app successfully handles the OAuth flow before moving onto the next step of establishing a connection with the [Tax Provider API](https://developer.bigcommerce.com/api-reference/providers/tax-provider-api).
 This [OAuth summary](https://developer.bigcommerce.com/api-docs/apps/guide/auth#oauth-summary) provides an overview of the OAuth flow.

 Notably, when handling the OAuth flow, the tax provider must ensure their app is requesting read and write permissions on the **Information and Settings** API scopes.
 Additionally, the tax provider should store the **client_id** and **access_token** that are received.
-Both are required later when [establishing a connection with the Tax Provider API](establishing-a-connection-with-the-tax-provider-api).
+Both are required later when [establishing a connection with the Tax Provider API](#establishing-a-connection-with-the-tax-provider-api).

-## Establishing a connection with the Tax Provider API
+## Establishing a connection

 A tax provider is ready to establish a connection with the Tax Provider API when all of the below are true: